State's new cases drop under 10K to 8,958; deaths increase by 81

 Deaths have had upward and lower trends since the pandemic in Florida.
 A few months ago they were averaging more than 1,200 a week with one-week figures earlier in the mid 200s.

-Palm Beach County's death count is higher than 16 states, including Rhode Island at 1,509 with an increase of 11 Friday.
+Palm Beach County's death count is higher than 16 states, including Rhode Island at 1,509 with no data Saturday and Sunday.

 Fourth-place Hillsborough County increased by 1 to 986, Pinellas by 6 to 951 in fifth place, Polk by 1 to 723 in sixth, Orange remained at 679 in seventh, Duval by 5 to 683 in eighth and Lee stayed at 613.